Best Practices for Noise-Based Augmentation to Improve the Performance of Deployable Speech-Based Emotion Recognition Systems: Analysis

-We report the performance of emotion recognition model trained as described in Section~\ref{sec:datanet} in Table~\ref{tab:model_res}.
-We find that the machine learning model's performance decreases greatly given environmental noise, fading, and reverberation.
+We ensured that our crowsdourcing samples had an even distribution over gender of the speaker and the length of the sample (see Section~\ref{sec:datasample}).
+We performed paired t-test to evaluate whether these variables influenced the outcome of emotion perception change in presence of noise.
+We found that the changes in perception were not tied to characteristics of the speakers.
+For example, there was no correlation between changes in perception and variables such as, the original emotion of the utterance, the gender of the speaker, and the length of the utterance.

+The human perception study provides insight into how emotion perception changes given noise.
+This also provides information about the potential effects of noise addition on model behavior.
+In the sections that follow, we will evaluate how machine perception changes given these sources of noise.

+\subsection{RQ2: Can we verify previous findings that the presence of noise affects the performance of \emph{emotion recognition models}?
+Does this effect vary based on the type of the added noise?}

+We first assess the performance of the model on the original IEMOCAP data and find that the traditional model obtains a performance of 0.67 UAR on the activation and 0.59 UAR on the valence task.
+On the other hand, the end-to-end model obtains a performance of 0.73 on activation and 0.64 on the valence task.
+We hypothesize that the wav2vec2 model has an added advantage of being trained to recognize word structures that can incorporate some paralinguistic/langauge information in the fine-tuned model.

+Next, we augment the test samples of each fold with each of the noise types (Section~\ref{sec:noise}) and investigate how the performance of the model changes.
+We include two cases: (i) only perception-retaining noises and,(ii) all noises.

+In the first scenario, we do not include noise types that were found to affect human perception (e.g., \textit{Pitch, SpeedUtt, Laugh}) because once these noises are added, the ground truth is no longer reliable.
+This lack of reliable ground-truth data hinders the evaluation of the model's performance on these samples because the majority of the utterances were not part of the original crowdsourcing experiment and are thus unlabeled.
+The remainder of this section focuses on the second scenario only.

+We find that for matched train and test noise conditions, the traditional machine learning model's performance decreases by an average of 28\% for environmental noise while it drops by 32\% for signal manipulation.
+On the other hand, for end-to-end deep learning model, the model's performance decreases by an average of 22\% and 26\% for environmental and manipulated noises, respectively.
+In mismatched noise conditions, the models' performance decreases by an average of 33\% for environmental noise, fading, and reverberation.
 There is also a smaller drop in performance for speeding up parts of the utterance and dropping words, showing the brittleness of these models.
+Table~\ref{tab:sota} reports the percentage change in performance when testing on noisy test data, compared to clean test data.